MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_01_RBAC.md

 1. In the drop-down menu in the upper-left corner of the Cloud Shell pane, select **Bash**, and, when prompted, click **Confirm**.

-2. In the Bash session within the Cloud Shell pane, run the following to identify the name of your Azure AD tenant:
+2. In the Bash session within the Cloud Shell pane, run the following to identify the name of your Microsoft Entra tenant:

     ```cli
     DOMAINNAME=$(az ad signed-in-user show --query 'userPrincipalName' | cut -d '@' -f 2 | sed 's/\"//')